Newton Abbot Racecourse

 Newton Abbot Races History

-The racecourse was founded back in 1866 when local horseracing fans pooled their money together to buy the 91-acre site as somewhere to host races.
+The racecourse was founded in 1866, when local horse racing enthusiasts pooled their money to purchase the 91-acre site for hosting races.

-The venue quickly grew popular and was well-attended almost immediately, but a lack of further investment meant that a proper grandstand to house spectators was not built on the site until 1969 when Her Majesty The Queen Mother attended to officially open one.
+The venue quickly gained popularity and was well-attended almost immediately.
+Still, a lack of further investment meant that a proper grandstand to house spectators was not built on the site until 1969, when Her Majesty The Queen Mother attended to officially open it.

 Racing has been halted three times at Newton Abbot – during World War I, when it was occupied by troops and used as a prisoner-of-war camp; during World War II, when racing was suspended to allow for the potential occupation of the site (although this never materialised); and in 2020 as the COVID-19 pandemic closed the venue, although racing resumed behind closed doors after several months.

-In 1974, the nearby Halfway Greyhound Track at Kingskerswell closed, when the land was sold for redevelopment.
-A new greyhound racing track was constructed in the final turn at the track designed to be de-constructed and removed whenever horseracing took place.
-The all-sand greyhound track too stayed independent, earning it the nickname ‘in the biz’ as a ‘flapping track’.
-At its peak, it was famous for hosting local races the Newton Abbot Derby and the Newton Abbot St Leger, with five local independent bookmakers present to manage the betting activities of racegoers.
+In 1974, the nearby Halfway Greyhound Track at Kingskerswell closed when the land was sold for redevelopment.
+A new greyhound racing track was constructed in the final turn at the track, designed to be deconstructed and removed whenever horse racing took place.
+The all-sand greyhound track also stayed independent, earning it the nickname ‘in the biz’ as a ‘flapping track’.
+At its peak, it was famous for hosting local races, the Newton Abbot Derby and the Newton Abbot St Leger, with five local independent bookmakers present to manage the betting activities of racegoers.
 However, the greyhound track was not set for long-term success, and it closed its doors for the final time back in 2005.

-The hospitality and conferencing facilities so popular at the racecourse today were opened in 1990, allowing the venue a diversification in business and opening new income streams.
+The hospitality and conferencing facilities, so popular at the racecourse today, were opened in 1990, allowing the venue to diversify its business and open new income streams.

 Newton Abbot Racecourse Map